Nsustain/.github/profile/README.md

 Don't get me wrong.
-Making consumer products is necessary, great, and novel, too, but it's human nature to have a lifelong desire to do work that matters.
-Work that we truly care about.
+Making consumer products is necessary, great, and novel, too, but it's human nature to have a lifelong desire to work on projects that truly matter to us and make a meaningful difference in the world.

 <br>